vlngf/OilMetagenomesDB/README.md

 * Be sure to record the correct archive_accession.
 Check out the README.md.
 These normally should be ‘SRA sample’ IDs (i.e. ERS or SRS for the ENA and NCBI SRA respectively), however please ask the coreteam if you are in doubt or have a different archive.
 Careful: You may have multiple ERS/SRS codes per sample as some people upload each library as a different ‘sample’.
 If this is the case be sure to include all the sample accessions comma separated list: ERRXXXX,ERRXXXXX,ERRXXXX.
 Always go with the sample accession rather than the run accession.

 ## Anknowlegments [![Up](assets/image/git_img_up.png)](#top)
  We aimed to create a comprehensive database to serve as the foundation for our machine learning models, as no existing database provides such extensive insights into oil metagenomic patterns.
 And our team would like to express our gratitude to [AncientMetagenomeDir](http://www.spaam-community.org/AncientMetagenomeDir/) for inspiring us to create this public database.
+We would also like to thank ITMO University, AGNI and Tatneft for supporting the project.